History of Limbuwan: The era of the Namgyal dynasty in eastern and northern Limbuwan (1641–1741)

 From about 1641 to about 1741, the Limbu kings of Tambar, Yangwarok, Panthar and Ilam kingdoms allied with the King of Sikkim and saw him as their overlord.

 During this time the other kingdoms of Limbuwan were allied with the Sen king of Makwanpur.

 King Phuntsog Namgyal of Sikkim died in 1670 and was succeeded by his son King Tensung Namgyal, who married three queens.
 The youngest queen was from Limbuwan, her name was Queen Thungwa Mukma, daughter of the King of Yangwarok, Yong Ya Hang.

 During this time, Bhutan attacked Sikkim and occupied it for eight years.
 With the help of Tibetans Tensung Namgyal regained his throne.
 He died in 1716 and was succeeded by his son, King Gyurmed Namgyal.
 In 1733 King Gyurmi Namgyal of Sikkim died childless, then his minister declared himself the King of Sikkim under the title of “Tamding Gyalpo” and started ruling from the throne of Rabdentse palace.
 He ruled from 1738 to 1741.
 This threw the Limbu alliance with Sikkim into disarray as other ministers had placed the infant king on the throne.
 Meanwhile, in 1741, a Limbu scholar named Srijunga Sing Thebe of Yangwarok Kingdom of Limbuwan came to western Sikkim to teach Limbu script and literature to the Kirant people there.
 The Tibetan Tachhang Lamas of Pemayangtse monastery feared the Limbu Sirijunga Sing Thebe's actions.
 They killed him by tying him to a tree and shooting him with arrows.
 This caused anger in Limbuwan and the kings of all the kingdoms of Limbuwan that had allied with the King of Sikkim in 1641 broke off their ties with Sikkim and stopped regarding the kings of Sikkim as their overlords and allies.
 Thus the Namgyal dynasty ended in Limbuwan in 1741, and after breaking off ties with Sikkim, the four Limbu kings and their kingdoms remained neutral and independent.

 The era of the Sen dynasty in western and southern Limbuwan (1609–1769)

 From about 1609 to about 1769 the Sen kings of Makwanpur were nominal kings of Morang and allied to the other five kings of Limbuwan.
 The era of the Sen dynasty in Limbuwan began with the conquest of the Morang kingdom by King Lo Hang Sen to avenge the death of the prime minister of Morang.
-They were Hindus of present-day Bihar and Terai region.
+They were basically Magars with Hindu titles as that was the royals trend back then.